ONE NIGHT. 250 ARTISTS. 50 PERFORMANCES.

 potential to change the fabric of our society.”

-— Hon.
-Joe Cimperman, President of Global Cleveland
+— Joe Cimperman, President of Global Cleveland

-Underground Railroad.
-The oldest consecrated building in Cuyahoga County, St. John’s was a last stop for fleeing slaves seeking their freedom across the waters of Lake Erie, and its steeple acted as a beacon of freedom.
+St. John’s Episcopal Church is located at 2600 Church Avenue in the Ohio City neighborhood of Cleveland.
+Cleveland was known as “Station Hope” on the Underground Railroad.
+The oldest consecrated building in Cuyahoga County, St. John’s was a last stop for freedom seekers before crossing the waters of Lake Erie, and its steeple acted as a beacon of freedom.